Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 indicates that income in Bomaderry is below the national average.
-The median assessed income is $42,514 and the average income stands at $52,065.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Bomaderry, median income is $42,514 and average income is $52,065.
+This is below the national average.
 In comparison, Rest of NSW has a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, current estimates for Bomaderry would be approximately $46,281 (median) and $56,678 (average).
-According to Census 2021 income data, household, family and personal incomes in Bomaderry all fall between the 8th and 13th percentiles nationally.
-Income brackets show that 29.1% of individuals earn between $800 - $1,499 annually, unlike metropolitan regions where 29.9% earn between $1,500 - $2,999.
-Housing affordability pressures in Bomaderry are severe, with only 81.6% of income remaining after housing costs, ranking at the 8th percentile nationally.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $46,281 (median) and $56,678 (average).
+According to Census 2021 income data, household, family and personal incomes in Bomaderry fall between the 8th and 13th percentiles nationally.
+Income brackets indicate that 29.1% of individuals earn between $800 - 1,499, unlike metropolitan regions where 29.9% earn between $1,500 - 2,999.
+Housing affordability pressures are severe in Bomaderry, with only 81.6% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income